gagan1994/MyLibrarys/README.md

-DegreeToFahrenheitConverter
+TempratureConverter

 It is a library which is used to convert Temprature °C-F and F-°C You can easily convert °C to Faranhit and vice versa

 Add it in your root build.gradle at the end of repositories: